syncfusion-content/flutter-docs/Flutter/maps/data-labels.md

 ## Data labels customization

-You can customize the data labels by setting value to the `dataLabelMapper` property based on the value given in the underlying model.
+You can customize text of the data labels using the `dataLabelMapper` property.

 {% tabs %}
 {% highlight Dart %}